Recreational Sector Separation

 Draft Amendment Public Comment Period, including Public Hearings

-Board and Council consider final approval of the Amendment
+Board and Council review public comment and consider final approval of the Amendment

 Effective date of management changes